 To Kevin: it doesn’t matter if there’s a price war, because these services aren’t worth any investment if they can’t provide a business-class service!

 That’s why our partners who use WholesaleBackup Software for Backup Services don’t see a price war.
-They don’t compete with these commodity backup services because they offer a higher level of service, which can be tested to provide a different class of service.
+They don’t compete with these commodity backup services because they offer a higher level of service, using a strategic pricing model for online backup pricing, which can be tested to provide a different class of service.
 That means a fair profit for them, and a great value for their customers, rather than a cheap service that you will terminate the first time you try a restore!